Tags: Power BI

 - Renamed columns after the import and adjusted data types.

-- Issued the Load/Save command and watched the data get imported into the model.
+- Issued the Load/Save command and watched how Power BI imports the data into the model.

 - Added a table object and added First Name and Occurrences fields to the table.
 Then, dragged the Gender field into the Visual level filters section and set the value to F. Then, set the Filter Type to Top for the First Name, set the number Show items to 5 and the By value to Occurrences.
 NOTE: the TOP N Filter feature was added in the October 2016 release.